 Back End Server High Availability

-To ensure high availability for your Back End Servers, you can deploy two Back End Servers for a single Front End pool, using synchronous SQL mirroring.
-This topology is optional, but is recommended to maintain your organization's business continuity.
+To ensure high availability for your Back End Servers, you can use either synchronous SQL mirroring or SQL clustering.
+Using one of these solutions optional, but is recommended to maintain your organization's business continuity.
+Asynchronous SQL mirroring is not supported for Back End Server high availability in Lync Server 2013.
 In the rest of this document, SQL mirroring means synchronous SQL mirroring, unless otherwise explicitly stated.
-Asynchronous SQL mirroring is not supported for Back End Server high availability in Lync Server 2013.

-When you deploy this high availability solution, all Lync Server databases in the pool are mirrored, including the Central Management store, if it is located in this pool, as well as the Response Group application database and the Call Park application database, if those applications are running in the pool.
+When you deploy SQL mirroring, all Lync Server databases in the pool are mirrored, including the Central Management store, if it is located in this pool, as well as the Response Group application database and the Call Park application database, if those applications are running in the pool.

 With SQL mirroring, you do not need to use shared storage for the servers.
 Each server keeps its copy of the databases in local storage.